 Invented in 1984, PowerPoint is the public-speaking software used everywhere from the classroom to the board room, but it is often not used well!

-- Have just ONE IDEA and a few supporting facts on each slide--absolutely no more than 6 lines of text.
+Have just ONE IDEA and a few supporting facts on each slide.

-- Use just one or two fonts for your entire presentation, and be sure it is large enough for people to read from the back of the room--certainly nothing smaller than 28 pt.
+Use just one or two fonts, and be sure it is large enough for people in the back of the room.

 Choose powerful images; use original art or your own photographs if possible.

 Apply artistic criteria to each slide: balance, proportion, harmony, RESTRAINT, originality.

 Make eye contact with your audience and speak with conviction.

 Challenge the audience to think, don't just present information.